-Introduce kids to ordinary people who did amazing things by reading picture book biographies.
-These books are inspirational narrative nonfiction, written like a story, appealing to children, and beautifully illustrated.
-Here you’ll find biographies about:
+I love introducing kids to ordinary people who did amazing things by reading picture book biographies for kids.
+Don’t you?
+These biographies for kids are inspirational narrative nonfiction texts that are written like a story, appealing to children with beautiful illustrations.

 - Artists and Musicians